 I fell in love when I first made these French Dip Crescents about 8 years ago.
 You all know me and my love of crescent dough.
 I use it all the time.

-I also adore French Dips.
+French Dips are also something I adore.
 They are one of my favorite sandwiches.
-The two combined, I knew would be spectacular. 🙂
+The two combined are spectacular. 🙂

 MORE DELICIOUS RECIPES YOU MAY LIKE: